 Please note that details are given in good faith, but might change.
 It is advisable to check with the venue before travelling.
 Please see Here for regular events not in the calendar.
-If you would like any events added, please contact the Webmaster using the “contact us” option under “The Society” tab.
+If you would like any events added, please contact the Webmaster using the “contact us” option under “About Us” tab.

 - This event has passed.

 Richard Hills: The Quentin Maclean Legacy.
 With Pre-concert talk at 6.15pm: Southbank Centre’s organ curator, William McVicker, interviews Richard Hills about his career as a successful concert organist in the worlds of classical and theatre organ.

 Originally scheduled for 24th September

 Hark back to a golden age of melody with a convivial evening of British Light Music for organ.